 The parallels between these two closely related aspects of a full and abundant life can provide very helpful instruction.
 An enduring commitment is very greatly dependent upon faith, confidence, or trust that the program one is following will produce what one hopes for.

-We're going to begin spiritually here in Ephesians 6:10 through 12.
+We are going to begin spiritually here in Ephesians 6:

-Ephesians 6:10 Finally, my brethren, be strong in the Lord, and in the power of his might.
-11 Put on the whole armour of God that you may be able to stand against the wiles of the devil.
-12 For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.
+Ephesians 6:10-12 Finally, my brethren, be strong in the Lord and in the power of His might.
+Put on the whole armor of God, that you may be able to stand against the wiles of the devil.
+For we do not wrestle against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this age, against spiritual hosts of wickedness in the heavenly places.

 Paul then begins to name qualities that we need to clothe ourselves with in order to be able to stand against our enemy.

-V16 Above all [above everything else], taking the shield of faith, wherewith you shall be able to quench all the fiery darts of the wicked.
+Ephesians 6:16 Above all [above everything else], taking the shield of faith, with which you will be able to quench all the fiery darts of the wicked one.

 Faith is seen here in the sense of trust.
 Now what is the greatest virtue, because it is what God mainly intends be produced within our relationship with Him?
 Faith is a major priority, because without it no love will ever result in that relationship.
 It is faith that motivates and sustains right action.
 Hang onto that!

-Notice that having patience is contingent upon confidence.
+Notice that having endurance is contingent upon confidence.

-V37 For yet a little while, and he that shall come will come, and will not tarry.
-38 Now the just shall live by faith: but if any man draw back, my soul shall have no pleasure in him.
-39 But we are not of them who draw back into perdition, but of them that believe to the saving of the soul.
+Hebrews 10:37-39 For yet a little while, and He who is coming will come and will not tarry.
+Now the just shall live by faith; but if anyone draws back, My soul shall have no pleasure in him.
+But we are not of those who draw back into perdition, but of those who believe to the saving of the soul.

 We must live by faith.
 Here faith is seen as a necessary tool, a means by which every aspect of life is touched.
 The kind and quality of life God expects of us absolutely cannot be lived without faith.
 Hebrews 11:6 says, "Without faith it is impossible to please Him."

-Hebrew 3:12 "Take heed, brethren, lest there be in any of you an evil heart of unbelief [the opposite of faith], in departing from the living God.
+Hebrew 3:12 Beware, brethren, lest there be in any of you an evil heart of unbelief [the opposite of faith], in departing from the living God.

 If there is unbelief, we depart.
 If there is belief, we draw near.

-V13 But exhort one another daily, while it is called Today; lest any of you be hardened through the deceitfulness of sin.
-14 For we are made partakers of Christ, if we hold the beginning of our confidence [faith] steadfast unto the end.
+Hebrew 3:13 But exhort one another daily, while it is called "Today," lest any of you be hardened through the deceitfulness of sin.
+For we have become partakers of Christ if we hold the beginning of our confidence [faith] steadfast to the end.

-Here faith is linked to perseverance, stick-to-it-ness, commitment, patience.
+Here faith is linked to perseverance, stick-to-itiveness, commitment, patience.

-Now if there is any series of verses that shows the importance of faith, I don't know of any that are clearer than these.
-Without faith it's impossible to please God.
-Without faith there is no entrance into the family of God.
+If there is any series of verses that shows the importance of faith, I do not know of any that are clearer than these.
+Without faith, it is impossible to please God.
+Without faith, there is no entrance into the Family of God.
 This is a statement that has very broad implications, and what it is saying more directly is that sin does not result from weakness as we normally think of it.
-We say that we're "weak in the flesh."
-That weakness might indeed be there, but when it is looked at in the cold light of reality, the root of sin is "unbelief."
+We say that we are "weak in the flesh."
+That weakness might indeed be there, but when it is looked at in the cold light of reality, the root of sin is unbelief.
 It is unbelief that produces sin.
 It is a lack of faith.
 What this does is it pinpoints where our real foundational weakness lies.
-It's a lack of faith.
+It is a lack of faith.

 Let me give you an example.
 Faith in God is the real issue in the calendar question.
-Some people's credulity has been so damaged, that by and large they can accept that God can successfully preserve His word through the Jews, but at the same time it is believed to be beyond Him to preserve the calendar necessary for obedience to festival commandments through the same people.
+Some people's credulity has been so damaged, that by and large they can accept that God can successfully preserve His Word through the Jews, but at the same time it is believed to be beyond Him to preserve the calendar necessary for obedience to festival commandments through the same people.
 The same people did both.
-They preserved His word and preserved His calendar.
-These people don't say, "I don't believe that God can do this."
+They preserved His Word and preserved His calendar.
+These people do not say, "I don't believe that God can do this."
 What they do is blame the Jews.
 Do you know that something like this appears in the Bible?
 It does.
-It's in Numbers and in Exodus.
+It is in Numbers and in Exodus.

 I think that God shows this pattern, that the root of sin is very clearly exposed in Genesis 2 and 3.
 God created Adam and Eve.
 God placed them in the Garden.
 God gave them simple commands.
 Satan challenged their belief in God and His command, and they sinned.
 Their weakness was in the area of faith.
-They simply didn't believe God.
-They didn't trust God's word.
-Right at the beginning of the book God exposes the root of sin.
+They simply did not believe God.
+They did not trust God's Word.
+Right at the beginning of the Book, God exposes the root of sin.
 It is "unbelief."
 It is unbelief that produces sin.

-James 2:22 See you how faith wrought with his works, and by works was faith made perfect.
+James 2:22 Do you see that faith was working together with his works, and by works was faith made perfect.

 It had to be made perfect.
 There are "perfect" faiths, and there are "imperfect" faiths.
 Your margin probably says there are "complete" faiths, and there are "incomplete" faiths.
 That simple faith that I mentioned just a minute or two ago is "incomplete," or it is "imperfect."
 It is a faith that is lacking, and because it is incomplete, or imperfect, it is unable to endure the commitment or provide sufficient motivation that will be necessary for a full Christian life and producing fruit.

-Turn now to Hebrews 5 and we'll look at a principle that is there as we begin to pursue this.
+Turn now to Hebrews 5 and we will look at a principle that is there as we begin to pursue this.

-Hebrews 5:14 But strong meat belongs to them that are of full age, even those who by reason of use [or practice] have their senses exercised to discern both good and evil.
+Hebrews 5:14 But solid food belongs to those who are of full age, that is, those who by reason of use [or practice] have their senses exercised to discern both good and evil.

-Now holding on to that we're going to go to an episode that involves Jesus in Matthew 9:27.
+Now holding on to that, we are going to go to an episode that involves Jesus in Matthew 9.
 Because we have been given this gift, and because we want to glorify God, because we want to use faith, it is incumbent upon us to develop it into something greater.
 We want to bring it to completion over and above what was the original gift.

-I'll tell you this.
+I will tell you this.
 It humbled them to realize how inadequate they were in the meeting of this requirement.
-Now help then came from Jesus in the form of a clearer understanding of the relationship between God and us.
-That's what occurs in verses 7 through the end of verse 10.
+Help then came from Jesus in the form of a clearer understanding of the relationship between God and us.
+That is what occurs in verses 7 through the end of verse 10.

-Let's remember something important to salvation and our relationship with Him.
-Let's go back to faith being a gift.
+Let us remember something important to salvation and our relationship with Him.
+Let us go back to faith being a gift.
 Faith is a gift of God.
 It is an act of favor, of grace on His part, that He gives us faith, that He gives us the ability to have saving faith.
-That comes from Him.
+That comes from Him!
 It is not something that we can work up like flipping a light switch.
 That faith is a faith that can grow.
 It must be exercised continuously as part of life, along with a very important understanding of the basis of the relationship.
 This is the key to understanding verses 7 through 10.
 This dimension of forgiveness is given as an instance in which it can be exercised.

 Faith in this context is not merely a mental sense, but rather it is faith in the sense of faithfulness; that is, faith that is continuously operating, trusting.
 Perhaps the key word here is "continuously," because faithfulness implies ongoing rather than just an instance of faith that the men had in Matthew 9:27-30.
-That's a very simple faith.
+That is a very simple faith.
 They said, "Yes."
 They were healed.
 It was over.
 But here, the circumstance involves a faith that must be in operation continuously.
-That's why Jesus said "seven times in a day."
-You just don't have this kind of faith once and it's over, but rather this kind of faith is one that is operating through the process of life.
-So we're dealing with faith here in the sense of faithfulness.
+That is why Jesus said "seven times in a day."
+You just do not have this kind of faith once and it is over, but rather this kind of faith is one that is operating through the process of life.
+So we are dealing with faith here in the sense of faithfulness.

 Now faith increases.
 It grows, and it comes to completion as one steps out in trusting obedience.
 However, there is a caveat.
 Do you know what a caveat is?
 It is a warning.
 I looked it up in a dictionary just to make sure.
 It is a warming that is intended to send the flags up so that the thinking is cautious.
 You know, "Slow down."
 This is the caveat to the relationship.